davidcana/zzDOM/README.md

     * .width(): Get the current computed width for the first element in the set of matched elements.
     * .width( value ): Set the CSS width of every matched element.

-### Visible plugin
+### Center plugin
+* getXCenter: Returns the X coordinate centering the first element in the set of matched elements in the screen.
+It uses **document.documentElement.clientWidth** and **outerWidth** of the element.
+    * .getXCenter()
+* getYCenter: Returns the Y coordinate centering the first element in the set of matched elements in the screen.
+It uses **document.documentElement.clientHeight** and **outerHeight** of the element.
+    * .getYCenter()
-* isVisible: Returns true if the first element in the set of matched elements is visible, or false otherwise.
+* getCenter: Returns a plain object with the coordinates centering the first element in the set of matched elements in the screen.
+    * .getCenter()
+* center: Center the first element in the set of matched elements in the screen.
-    * isVisible():
+    * .center()
-* hide: Hide the matched elements.
+* centerX: Center the X coordinate of the first element in the set of matched elements in the screen.
-    * .hide()
+    * .centerX()
-* show: Display the matched elements.
+* centerY: Center the Y coordinate of the first element in the set of matched elements in the screen.
-    * .show();
+    * .centerY()
-* toggle: Display or hide the matched elements.
-    * .toggle():  Display or hide the matched elements, depending on either the element's current display
-    * .toggle( display ): Use true to show the element or false to hide it.

 ### Events plugin
 * off: Remove one or more event handlers.
 If a listener is specified, remove only this; if an event name is specified, remove all listeners for this event; if no event name is specified remove all listeneres.
-    * o.ff( [eventName], [listener], [useCapture] )
+    * .off( [eventName], [listener], [useCapture] )
 * on: Attach an event handler function for one event to the selected elements.
     * .on( eventName, listener, [data], [useCapture] )
 * trigger: Execute all handlers and behaviors attached to the matched elements for the given event type.
-    * .trigger( eventName ):
+    * .trigger( eventName, [params] ).

 ### Forms plugin
 * checked: Get or set checked status of checkbox or radio elements.
+A shortcut for using **prop** with the **checked** key.
     * checked(): Return the checked boolean of the first matching element found.
     * checked( checked ): Set checked status of checkbox or radio elements in the set of matched elements.
+* disabled: Get or set the value of the disabled HTML attribute.
+A shortcut for using **prop** with the **disabled** key.
+    * disabled(): Get the value of the disabled HTML attribute.
+    * disabled( value ): Set the value of the disabled HTML attribute.
+* indeterminate: Get or set the value of the indeterminate HTML attribute.
+A shortcut for using **prop** with the **indeterminate** key.
+    * indeterminate(): Get the value of the indeterminate HTML attribute.
+    * indeterminate( value ): Set the value of the indeterminate HTML attribute.
+* prop: Get the value of a property for the first element in the set of matched elements or set one or more properties for every matched element.
+Examples of properties are checked, disabled, indeterminate...
+    * prop( propertyName ): Get the value of a property for the first element in the set of matched elements.
+    * prop( propertyName, value ): Set one or more properties for the set of matched elements.
 * val: Get or set the value of matching form elements.
     * val(): Return the value of the first matching element found.
     * val( value ): Set the value of elements in the set of matched elements.

-### Center plugin
-* getXCenter: Returns the X coordinate centering the first element in the set of matched elements in the screen.
-It uses document.documentElement.clientWidth and outerWidth of the element.
-    * .getXCenter():
-* getYCenter: Returns the Y coordinate centering the first element in the set of matched elements in the screen.
-It uses document.documentElement.clientHeight and outerHeight of the element.
-    * .getYCenter():
-* getCenter: Returns a plain object with the coordinates centering the first element in the set of matched elements in the screen.
-    * .getCenter():
-* center: Center the first element in the set of matched elements in the screen.
-    * .center():
-* centerX: Center the X coordinate of the first element in the set of matched elements in the screen.
-    * .centerX():
-* centerY: Center the Y coordinate of the first element in the set of matched elements in the screen.
-    * .centerY()

 ### Utils plugin
 * param: Create a serialized representation of a plain object, or a ZZDOM object suitable for use in a URL query string or Ajax request.
     * zzDOM.param()

+### Visible plugin
+* fadeIn( {[ms] , [callback] } ): Display the matched elements by fading them to opaque.
+    * fadeIn( {[ms] , [callback] } ): Optional parameters are ms (a number determining how long the animation will run) and callback (a function to call once the animation is complete).
+* fadeOut( {[ms] , [callback] } ): Hide the matched elements by fading them to transparent.
+    * fadeOut( {[ms] , [callback] } ): Optional parameters are ms (a number determining how long the animation will run) and callback (a function to call once the animation is complete).
+* isVisible: Returns true if the first element in the set of matched elements is visible, or false otherwise.
+    * isVisible()
+* hide: Hide the matched elements.
+    * .hide()
+* show: Display the matched elements.
+    * .show();
+* toggle: Display or hide the matched elements.
+    * .toggle():  Display or hide the matched elements, depending on either the element's current display.
+    * .toggle( display ): Use true to show the element or false to hide it.

 ## Extending zzDOM
 Extending zzDOM is easy.
 Take a look to a the **Hello world!** plugin: